drhsqlite/fossil-mirror/www/defcsp.md

 **Asides and Digressions:**

+1. There is actually a third context that can correctly insert this nonce attribute: [a CGI server extension](./serverext.wiki), by use of the `FOSSIL_NONCE` variable sent to the CGI by Fossil.

-1. The stock Bootstrap skin does actually include a `<head>` tag, but from Fossil 2.7 through Fossil 2.9, it just repeated the same CSP text that Fossil’s C code inserts into the HTML header for all other stock skins.
+2. The stock Bootstrap skin does actually include a `<head>` tag, but from Fossil 2.7 through Fossil 2.9, it just repeated the same CSP text that Fossil’s C code inserts into the HTML header for all other stock skins.
 With Fossil 2.10, the stock Bootstrap skin uses